natalisiamp/contactManager/README.md

 # contactManager
-This is our project for COP4331.
+This is our small project for COP4331.